 In May 2016, the HSE established a National Assisted Decision Making Steering Group to develop a programmatic response to the legislation to ensure effective compliance and implementation.
 One of the principle roles of this steering group is to develop documentation and guidance for health and social care providers in relation to the implementation of the Assisted Decision Making Act.

-To support this, the steering group established a number of working groups:
+To support this, the steering group established two working groups:

 - The Guidance and Documentation Working Group has been set up to develop national guidelines for the HSE and HSE funded agencies on the Act.